ZCHGorg/Electric-Vehicle-Charging-Station/README.md

 # Electric Vehicle Charging Station
 Electric Vehicle Charging Station for Raspberry Pi 4 +

 Move over Windows and MacOS, the blockchain-backed operating system is finally here!
-And it’s rocking FULL support for electric vehicle charging stations, wifi leasing, time-for-lease, and yes parking spot leasing as native to the platform!
+And it’s rocking full support for electric vehicle charging stations, wifi leasing, time-for-lease, and yes parking spot leasing as native to the platform!
 Notepad, Paint, and Solitaire for blockchain equivalents to follow...

 Take advantage of this exciting opportunity to install your own blockchain-based operating system now!